-The FFI addendum stipulates that an implementation is free to implement an unsafe call by performing a safe call (and therefore may run in an arbitrary thread and may be subject to concurrent garbage collection).
-This greatly constrains library authors since it implies that it is never safe to pass any heap object reference to a foreign function, even if invoked with an unsafe call.
+This greatly constrains library authors since it implies that it is not safe to pass any heap object reference to a safe foreign function call.
 For instance, it is often desirable to pass an unpinned ByteArray#s directly to native code to avoid making an otherwise-unnecessary copy.
-However, this can only be done safely under unsafe call semantics as otherwise the array may be moved by the garbage collector in the middle of the call.
+However, this can only be done safely if the array is guaranteed not to be moved by the garbage collector in the middle of the call.